sweetcode-com/frank/README.md

 If you want to change the output folder or file name, you can change this in the code too.

 With thousands of domains, retrieving all ranks can be slow.
-I didn't parallelize the retrieval from SimilarWeb, which could have been much faster, because I didn't want the app to run into a rate limit by SimilarWeb.
+I didn't parallelize the retrieval from Similarweb, which could have been much faster, because I didn't want the app to run into a rate limit by Similarweb.

+The monthly free API limit is at 5'000 calls per month: https://support.similarweb.com/hc/en-us/articles/4414317910929-Website-DigitalRank-API
+If the website is not yet ranked by Similarweb, the API call doesn't count against the monthly API limit.